You are here:

 Accused was strangulating the Complainant.

-the Accused had committed the offence of Act with Intent to Cause Grievous Harm beyond a reasonable doubt.
+had committed the offence of Act with Intent to Cause Grievous Harm beyond a reasonable doubt.

 - The Accused,